 The Roman Baths are open from 17 May 2021.
 Discover 2,000 years of history at this award-winning attraction.
 The Roman Baths will be operating a one-way route with capacity reduced to 20%.
 Tickets must be booked in advance.

 More Attractions Open in Bath

 The Thermae Bath Spa is now open for visitors, with special safety measures in place

 The Holburne Museum reopens on 17 May.
 Bridgerton fans will recognize this as the home of Lady Danbury.
 The museum will present an exhibition showcasing the most important set of paintings of Venice by Canaletto

-Several other museums in Bath are planning to reopen in mid-ma including The Herschel Museum of Astronomy (from 19 May); American Museum (from 17 May)
+Several other museums in Bath are now open including The Herschel Museum of Astronomy (from 19 May); American Museum (from 17 May)